sean2442/jquery.formslider/README.md

 The main goal is to have different actions and policies triggered depending on what role the actual slide is.
 For example: You can stop going forward when a formula input is invalid.

-The Library is very small, performance optimized, full responsive and touch capable.
-You can easily write you own plugins and implement custom slide behavior.
+The jquery.formslider runs in production, is performance optimized, full responsive and touch capable.
+You can easily write you own plugins and implement custom slide behaviors.

 Have a look at the demo implementation [formslider.github.io](https://formslider.github.io/).